JULIAN M C SCOTT

 Biography:

 I was born in Leigh-on-Sea, Essex and grew up in Bristol.
-My father was the sculptor and artist Gerald Scott so I was surrounded by art and artists from the very beginning.
-My developing passions and interests, nourished by this creative environment, led me to attend art school, initially to study sculpture then for a Masters in painting.
+My father was the artist and sculptor Gerald Scott and so art, and artists, have been part of my experience from the start.
+My developing passions and interests, nourished by this creative environment, led me to attend art school where I initially studied for a degree in sculpture followed by a masters in painting.
 Alongside my continuing creative practice, I followed a career teaching at various art schools in the UK.
-Most recently I designed and lead the BA (Hons) Fine Art programme at Bristol School of Art and the new Integrated Foundation Programme in Art, Media and Design at Bristol UWE.
+Most recently I designed and lead the Fine Art degree programme at Bristol School of Art and the new Integrated Foundation Programme in Art, Media and Design at Bristol UWE.

 I left teaching in 2020 to concentrate more fully on my own painting, working from my studio on top of the house that I share with my wife and where we brought up our family.